LegionAtol/Diary-GSoC-2024/posts/post8.md

 Note that the action chosen at the beginning of the step is used to evolve the system with mesolve(), so until the next step we can say that the value of the action remains constant.
 This is represented graphically using the step() method of matplotlib.

+Furthermore, if you set the parameter random = True of create_init_state() in practice the initial state is chosen randomly between |1> and |0>
+By running the train you can notice that in the final tests a fidelity > 99% is always achieved and the algorithm correctly learns to reach the target state starting from one of the two initial states.

 ### State transfer - Not Gate
 You might think that to perform a different state transfer (for example Not Gate) you just need to compile the code above, modify the target state with |1> and start the training.